 Useful news related to the Christian KiwiSaver Scheme

 The Christian KiwiSaver Scheme provides eligible Christians with an opportunity to invest in a KiwiSaver scheme that is founded on ethical investment principles that the scheme believes reflect Christian values, notably their care when dealing with others, their ethical stance and their financial stewardship.

-Importantly, even though they make choices based on an ethical policy, they do not make concessions about our performance.
+Importantly, even though they make choices based on an ethical policy, they do not make concessions about their performance.
 They evaluate investment performance against their peers.

 This Scheme was established in 2007 shortly after the Government introduced KiwiSaver.
-They were already managing retirement schemes for the Anglican clergy and employees of religious charitable organisations under a mandate to invest ethically.
+The New Zealand Anglican Church Pension Board was already managing retirement schemes for the Anglican clergy and employees of religious charitable organisations under a mandate to invest ethically.
 This mandate and culture naturally flowed into the Christian KiwiSaver Scheme.

 The Scheme was originally under the Koinonia (koy-nohn-ee’-ah) brand.
 Koinonia was the Anglicisation of a Greek word used in the New Testament of the Bible to describe the relationships within the early Christian church.
 The essential meaning of koinonia embraces concepts conveyed by the English terms fellowship, association, community, communion, joint participation, and sharing – all attributes that continue to be relevant to the Scheme.

 In 2018 the Scheme was renamed Christian KiwiSaver Scheme.
 As it is a KiwiSaver scheme that is offered only to people within the active Christian community, they felt the new name made this easier to understand and better explained their unique place in the market.